 - No matter the distance, you must also continue to comply with any court-ordered parenting arrangement.

 - If you won’t be able to do so, you must take the necessary steps to modify said parenting plan.

-Parenting plans typically set out a roadmap for who gets to see the kids when.
+Parenting plans typically set out a roadmap for who gets to see the kids and when.
 They deal with visitation, holiday schedules, how parents make child-rearing decisions, transportation, communication, and more.
 Oftentimes, they already include provisions for parental relocation.

 In this situation, it’s likely in your best interest to hire a child custody attorney.
-An experienced professional will point you in the right direction, lay out your parental rights, and tell you the proper documents you need.
+An experienced professional will point you in the right direction, lay out your parental rights, and guide you through the process.

 After receiving the other party’s notice of intent to relocate, you can file a motion for custody or to modify the existing parenting plan.

 If you request a modification, you’ll have to demonstrate:

 - Relocation creates a significant change in circumstances since the previous order, and;

 - This change adversely impacts your ability to care for the children or negatively impacts your relationship.

 How Court Decides On Relocation After Divorce

 When it comes to cases involving minors, Oregon places the best interest of the children above other concerns.
-This includes relocation.
+This includes cases of potential relocation.

 The noncustodial parent can file a petition to stop the move.
 On the other hand, the custodial parent can file a petition asking a judge to allow relocation.
 But ultimately the move must benefit the child, not just the parent.

 Whichever parent files the petition and notice of intent to relocate, it falls to them to demonstrate how this is best for the children.

 In either case, the judge takes into account a number of factors when ruling on the case.